walterhiggins/WMPJS/README.md

     };

-The above listing is one line shorter than the previous listing.
+The above listing is one line shorter than the previous listing (listing 3.3).
 If it isn't clear what has changed let me illustrate with another example.
 Let's say we want to create a new module that provides farm animals.
 We could write it like this:

     var cow = 'Cow';
 	var sheep = 'Sheep';